hardenedpenguin/supermon-ng/README.md

 ## 🔄 Updates and Upgrades

-Supermon-NG includes an intelligent update system that preserves your configurations and only advises about user_files changes when the configuration structure actually changes.
+Supermon-NG includes an intelligent, conservative update system that **NEVER** replaces critical user files and only advises about user_files changes when the configuration structure actually changes.

 ### 🚀 Quick Update Process